Not wealthy? Then the Jersey Shore isn’t the place for you anymore

 Back to those boardwalk games...
 It might get worse

-With everything mentioned above, boardwalk games might double in price soon.
-As of this writing, it's not a done deal yet, but the proposal is there to allow the cost to play these boardwalk games to possibly double.
+With everything mentioned above, boardwalk games might go up even more next season.
+In 2022, there was a proposal to allow the cost of playing these boardwalk games to possibly double.

 That means if a board game used to cost $10, it may now cost $20 to play.
-You can see the proposal for yourself from New Jersey's Legalized Games of Chance Control Commission by clicking here.
+You can see that particular proposal for yourself from New Jersey's Legalized Games of Chance Control Commission by clicking here.

 More signs that things are catering to the wealthy